martin-batista/sentiment-classification-rtmovies5c/README.md

  - 3 : Slightly positive.
  - 4 : Positive.

-Here is a wordcloud of the positive 1-grams:
+Here is a wordcloud of the most frequent positive words:
 ![plot](./img/sentiment_4.png)

 Being a sentiment tree-bank means the reviews are decomposed into sequences of their constituent n-grams, which were then labeled separately.
 This implies there are a lot of single words (1-grams) in the data, the majority of which have neutral values, we need to account for this imbalance.